St. Patrick’s Church

 “When they elevated this church, they saved it,” he said in a Federal Emergency Management Agency case study on the hurricane.
 “Without their work, we would have had terrible damage inside our church, not only in Hurricane Ike, but in other storms, too.”

 So, given this stormy history, it’s not surprising that, when it came to replacing the building’s aging asphalt-shingle roof, church administrators were every bit as concerned about performance as looks.
-This is what led them to the local firm of Morgan Roofing LLC, and Snap-Clad aluminum roofing panels from Petersen’s PAC-CLAD lineup.
+This is what led them to the local firm of Morgan Roofing LLC, and Snap-Clad aluminum roofing panels from Petersen’s PAC-CLAD lineup in Silver metallic finish.
 According to company owner David Morgan, installing the 9,000 sq. ft. of .040-gauge panels was a labor-intensive process.

 “It was a particular kind of job.
 It was unusual in that we only do four or five jobs like this per year – it was a fairly complicated roof,” he said.
 “When you work on historic buildings, the buildings tell their own story.
 You’ll uncover something and say, ‘Well, yes, this needs to go here.’”